 Assessment

-The formal assessments are in the form of written assignments, generally with a 2000-4000 word written format.
+The summative assessments are usually in the form of written assignments, generally with a 2000-4000 word written format in each module.

 Dissertation

-The dissertation is an extended piece of scholarship of students choosing and should be based on a piece of research that they structure and lead.
-Dissertations offer the opportunity for in-depth study and analysis of a topic relevant to the Master’s degree programme.
-It gives students the chance to pursue a topic that they are interested in and to develop research their independent study skills.
+The dissertation is an extended piece of scholarship and should be based on a research project that they structure and lead.
+Dissertations offer the opportunity for in-depth study and analysis of a topic relevant to the Masters degree.
+It gives students the chance to pursue a topic that they are interested in and to develop their independent study skills.

 The dissertation comprises one-third of the credits on the MRes.
 Students are expected to demonstrate the ability to engage critically and analytically with literature in the field, building upon relevant concepts and theory covered in the taught element of the degree.